AEADataEditor/aea-de-guidance/sample-language-report.md

 When ready, add "jenna@aeapubs.org" to Share, and add a new entry to communication log, with subject line

-> Deposit for (MC number) ready to publish by AEA staff
+> Data and Code Deposit for (MC number) accepted

 and body:
 ```
-This is ready to be published, conditional on updating the related publication items.
+This data and code deposit is ready to be published, conditional on updating the related publication items.

 Action items:
 - Author: none